iceiix/stevenarella/README.md

 | 1.8.9  | 47  | ✓ |
 | 1.7.10 | 5   | ✓ |

-Stevenarella is designed to support protocol versions, so that client development is not in lock-step with the server version.
+Stevenarella is designed to support multiple protocol versions, so that client development is not in lock-step with the server version.
 The level of support varies, but the goal is to support major versions from 1.7.10 up to the current latest major version.
-Occasionally, snapshots are supported.
+Occasionally, snapshots are also supported.

 Support for older protocols will _not_ be dropped as newer protocols are added.